-Wind resource data for the state of Hawaii is available through the State of Hawaii Web site.3 The data for the island of Molokai is limited to seasonal average wind speeds for winter, spring, and summer for Ilio Point, which is insufficient for input to a HOMER analysis.
+Wind resource data for the state of Hawaii are available through the State of Hawaii Web site.
+The data for the island of Molokai is limited to seasonal average wind speeds for winter, spring, and summer for Ilio Point, which is insufficient for input to a HOMER analysis.
 However, the data shows that there is a qualitatively excellent wind resource on Molokai (see Table A-1).

-Hourly wind data is preferable for a HOMER analysis.
-For this reason, wind data for Maui was used because it was viewed as the closest and most representative wind data available.
+Hourly wind data are preferable for a HOMER analysis.
+For this reason, wind data for Maui were used because they were viewed as the closest and most representative wind data available.
 Wind data is available for two sites on Maui: NifTal and Puunene.
-Of these two sites, NifTal has the better wind resource but it is relatively average compared to the nine Hawaii sites for which annual wind data is available (see Table A-2).
+Of these two sites, NifTal has the better wind resource, but it is approximately the same as compared to the nine Hawaii sites for which annual wind data are available (see Table A-2).
 The other site, Puunene, has the lowest wind resource of the nine sites.
-For these reasons, the wind data for NifTal was used as the base case in the wind analysis for Molokai.
+For these reasons, the wind data for NifTal were used as the base case in the wind analysis for Molokai.
 Nevertheless, a sensitivity analysis was performed using the Puunene wind data to determine the effect of a weaker wind resource on this assessment.
 These results are discussed later.

 For this analysis we modeled the use of the GE 1.5sl turbine, which has a peak output of 1.5 MW.
-We assumed its installed cost would be \$2,550,000 or \$1,700 per kW.4
+We assumed its installed cost would be \$2,550,000 or \$1,700 per kW.